 fields, be sure to do the same for all independent fields that drive the

 dependent field's values.
-If you fail to do this, users will not have any
+If you don't do this, users will not have any options

 - Custom forms and any features they include are not available for

 cannot be used for mass updates.
 This includes field validation, auto-filled

 fields, information messages, and filters on

 - If your mass transition executes a script or Web transition in the

 pre-transition context, the script and Web service appears to execute twice